Gadyuchko/Rest/README.md

 # Rest
-Simple booking service for hotels and restaurants
+Simple java booking service for hotels and restaurants